 We’ve added some low-key dive bars, cocktail bars and martini bars to this map.
 Pretty much every place on here is great so you should see what floats your boat.

 Shout out to Kozy Kar on Sacramento, a place where you can have a cheap drink on a waterbed and enjoy some hardcore porn along the way.
 Don’t forget to bring your hand sanitiser, if you’re that way inclined.

 San Francisco, I can tell you, is a foodie paradise.

 If you are feeling a bit German for the night, Suppenküche is the best place to head to.
 This Bavarian-style restaurant in Hayes Valley has some of the heartiest food found in San Francisco, as well as some of the best German beers.

 Elsewhere there are, of course, a ridiculous amount of pizza joints to check out.
 “A North Beach’s renowned Golden Boy Pizza, especially on those long weekend nights, their focaccia style pizzas will bring you right back to life.
 If not, another great pizza spot can be found on Divisadero and McAllister, Little Star, with the best Deep Dish Pizza you will have ever tasted.”
 Be prepared to wait in line to get a seat here.

-Again, loads of stuff to mention.
-However, instead of trying to brag about how much we drank I’m ashamed to explain how much I ate.
+Again, a lot of things to mention.
+However, instead of trying to brag about how much we drank, I’m ashamed to explain how much I ate.
 We’ve put together a map of all the great places to eat.
 Includes Mexican food, ice cream, doughnuts, cafes etc.

 Seriously, these places are great: